How To Prepare for a Regulatory Survey

 Other regulatory agencies will have their own follow-up requirements that usually involve a written plan of correction with some kind of proof, such as pictures or logs, and they may return to resurvey if deficiencies are severe.
 Sometimes a resurvey is very focused and only looks at the area identified for correction, but sometimes they are even more involved than the initial survey.
 Because of their nature as a deemed status agency, a bad accreditation survey may also trigger a full survey from CMS to validate the issues identified.
 That is why it is very important to do everything possible to ensure the initial survey runs as smoothly as possible.
 Hopefully if you follow these tips, you sail through your next survey with no findings.
 Good luck!

-About the Author: Jeremy Stacy has worked in hospital administration and contracted support services for the last 15 years.
-He managed Environment of Care and Emergency Management for Good Samaritan Hospital in Los Angeles and he functions as an internal auditor and trainer on regulatory compliance for Xanitos in addition to his capacity as Regional Director.
-He has shepherded numerous accounts through successful surveys from various Departments of Health, the Joint Commission, Det Norske Veritas, the Center for the Improvement of Healthcare Quality, and the LA County Emergency Medical Services Agency.
+About the Author: Jeremy Stacy has worked in hospital administration and contracted support services for the last 20+ years.
+As the National Director of Systems & Innovation for Xanitos, his responsibilities include keeping policies current with the most recent regulatory changes and developing survey preparation tools.
+He has shepherded numerous accounts through successful surveys from various Departments of Health, CMS, the Joint Commission, Det Norske Veritas, the Center for the Improvement of Healthcare Quality, and the LA County Emergency Medical Services Agency.